utlib/collections-uoft/docs/metadata_template_instructions.md

 # Using the Collections U of T Metadata Spreadsheet Template

+## About This Page

+This page provides instructions and tips on using the Collections U of T Metadata Spreadsheet Template.

 The [Collections U of T Metadata Spreadsheet Template](https://docs.google.com/spreadsheets/d/1PMtZt5CzkidIXbTBUaoi8Qg7kBU-m9RzeM-lBMORPks/edit?usp=sharing
 ) is currently stored in Google Drive for easiest access (U of T OneDrive all-staff links expire).